 Cost of education in Finland

-Although Finland has a high cost of living, it has a progressive social system favouring education and healthcare.
+Although Finland has a high cost of living, it has a comprehensive social system, favouring education and healthcare.
 Not only is there free universal daycare for children aged 8 months to 6 years, but some areas may give financial support to caregivers who care for their children at home for the first three years.

 Public schooling remains free, including free school healthcare, daily lunch, books and materials.
 Upper secondary school from around age 15 requires students to buy their own materials.